What is PRP therapy?

 Once you have introduced the treatment to your clinics, our team will be happy to offer advice and guidance should you have any questions.
 We can be contacted by phone or email and will ensure a prompt response.Enquire Now Book Now

-Alternatively, medical professionals may wish to attend our Combined PRP Training, which includes the procedures covered on this course, as well as the use of PRP for improving hair loss and for restoring volume to the face.
-The cost of our Combined PRP Course is £595 + VAT.
+Alternatively, medical professionals may wish to attend our Combined PRP Training, which includes the procedures covered on this course, as well as the use of PRP for improving hair loss.

 This course is open to medical professionals such as doctors, dentists and nurses.